sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ![DASH data path overview](./images/dash-data-path-overview.svg)

-DASH-SAI APIs are designed to be generic, so we could use it to set up the data path in different ways as needed.
+DASH-SAI APIs are designed to be generic, with the intent to set up the data path in different ways as needed.

 - The simplest way to set up the data path is to use the DASH-SAI APIs to create your pipeline and offload all your policy to ASIC.
 - If your application requires more advanced policy, then the techonology provider could also provide a inbox data plane app to implement these policies.
 And still, this is transparent to the upper layer, everything is hidden under the SAI level.